How to Change Your House Name in the UK

 Your Name

-You'll need to use your full legal name, the same used when you purchased your property.
+You'll need to use your full legal name, the same name used when you purchased your property.

 Current House Name